(This action is part of the Catalog of Legislative Actions.)

 (a) The authority of the federal government over [state/locality] derives from the consent of the governed, as expressed in, and established by, the Constitution of the United States.
 The Constitution that the people of the United States and of [state/locality] agreed to be bound by, however, does not include an executive that routinely refuses to execute the laws of Congress, tramples constitutionally protected rights, and uses the outward forms of law to entrench power and suppress dissent.

-(d) Where a provision of this Act conflicts with a federal directive, the enactment of that provision constitutes a determination by the [legislature] that the federal directive is not made in pursuance of the Constitution and laws of the United States, because it arises from, aims at, or, under current conditions, serves to advance systemic constitutional breakdown and abandonment of the rule of law.
+(d) Where a provision of this Act conflicts with a federal directive, the enactment of that provision constitutes a determination by the [legislature] that the federal directive is not made in pursuance of the Constitution and laws of the United States, because it arises from, aims at, or, under current conditions, serves the federal authoritarian takeover.
 In such cases, the provisions of this Act shall govern within [state/locality].
+The same determination governs any action or defense challenging this Act or any exercise of authority or enforcement under it; a federal directive or claim of federal authority that serves the federal authoritarian takeover affords no defense to enforcement under this Act.

 (e) The [legislature] shall, through this Act and its amendments, adopt measures necessary to protect the people of [state/locality] and to reinstate constitutional governance in the United States.
 These measures may include rejecting unlawful federal mandates, providing legal or material protections, or taking actions that would not be appropriate under normal constitutional conditions.
 The [legislature] may take such steps whether or not a particular federal directive is formally declared invalid, guided at all times by the overarching goals of public protection and constitutional restoration.